 tacking before machining.

-strips are folded in and excess cut off,
+folded in and excess cut off, then machined

 Hand gather between pins, after positioning